Chickens are hardy critters. They can handle a lot of different foods, and it’s safe to say that they often know exactly what they can and can’t eat.

 Why Chickens Can’t Eat Avocado

-In truth, there are parts of the avocado that a chicken can eat, and there are parts that are toxic and deadly to chickens.
+In truth, there are parts of the avocado that a chicken can eat.
+On the other hand, there are parts that are toxic and deadly to chickens.

 I like to be safer rather than sorry, and avoid giving my chickens anything that has a “part” of it that’s considered toxic.
 But, if you simply must, you should be ok if you give your chicken just the flesh and not the skin of an avocado.